-Summer, though, wouldn’t be the same without one of the most vital components – the barbeque.
+Summer, though, wouldn’t be the same without one of the most vital components – the barbecue.

-Healthy barbeques are completely possible, but how can you turn this bastion of the summer into an altogether healthier event?
+Healthy barbecues are completely possible, but how can you turn this bastion of the summer into an altogether healthier event?
 We explain how.

 Imagine, you’re in the summer sun, with dinner grilling away while you’re chatting with friends, and then all of a sudden ten minutes has passed, and the food is looking a bit burnt